+Something may be seriously wrong with some electrical wires as to its overloading of current.
 A circuit breaker “trips” or shuts off the electrical flow to protect the circuit from overheating and causing damage--even possibly an electrical fire.
+We don't want to alarm you, but it's better to be safe than have you or a loved one hurt or in danger.

-So, before you go and flip the switch on again, take a moment to determine what the root cause is of the tripping.
+Before you go and flip the switch on again, take a moment to determine what the root cause is of the tripping of the circuit breaker.

 The three typical causes are: